 There are two years on the Jewish calendar.
-This is true also on the American calendar.
+This is also true of the American calendar.
 We have the calendar year that begins on January 1st.
 Then we have a business year that begins on July 1st.
-We celebrate January 1st as New Year's Day.
+We celebrate January 1st as New Year’s Day.

 There are seven major celebrations on the Jewish calendar.
 The first, second, and third take place in one week, during Abib: Passover, Unleavened Bread, and Firstfruits.